zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 ## Acknowledgments

-I would like to thank Sébastien Hillaire for reviewing this blog post and offering thoughtful comments.
+I would like to thank Johannes Hannika, Julian Fong and Sébastien Hillaire for reviewing this blog post and offering thoughtful comments.